-National Park Ranger Jane shares some activities related to our senses for summer.
+National Park Ranger Jane shares some activities related to our senses.

 During this session we are going to be using our different senses: